brson/rust-contract-comparison/blog/parity-ink.md

 [Edgeware]: https://edgewa.re/

-The "so you want to build a smart contract docs" cover a few more concepts and then says
+The "so you want to build a smart contract" docs cover a few more concepts and then says

 > Good luck!